Contributing

 This is not an exact list of requirements or guidelines.
 If you have suggestions, don’t hesitate to submit an issue or a PR with enhancement to this document.

-Finally, once you have completed your new contribution, sync with the remote/master branch one last in case there have been any recent changes to the code base:
+Finally, once you have completed your new contribution, sync with the remote/main branch one last in case there have been any recent changes to the code base:

 git pull